-John Creighton, Warden of Kingston Penitentiary, Mayor of Kingston, police magistrate and book seller.
+John Creighton, Warden of Kingston Penitentiary, Mayor of Kingston, police magistrate, and bookseller.

-Henry Cassady, lawyer, Mayor of Kingston and early mentor to Sir John A. Macdonald.
+Henry Cassady, lawyer, Mayor of Kingston, and early mentor to Sir John A. Macdonald.

-Thomas Burrowes, painter, artist, surveyor and overseer of the Rideau Canal construction.
+Thomas Burrowes, painter, artist, surveyor, and overseer of the Rideau Canal construction.

-Harry Traill, first Kingston prison guard killed in the line of duty, son of author Catherine Parr-Traill, nephew of authors Susanna Moodie and Agnes Strickland.
+Henry "Harry" Traill, first Kingston prison guard killed in the line of duty, son of author Catherine Parr-Traill, nephew of authors Susanna Moodie and Agnes Strickland.

 Correctional Service Canada Fallen Officers interred at Cataraqui Cemetery